inammar/Appium-API-Demos/README.md

 Test Environment

-• Selenium WebDriver and Appium for web UI automation.
+• Selenium WebDriver and Appium for app UI automation.

 • TestNG for test execution and report generation.